Treatment Approach to Specific Anxiety Disorders

 Benzodiazepines are usually used for the emergency management of panic attacks or anxiety attacks.
-Long-term use of benzodiazepines is a bit tricky in anxiety patients is the risk of suicidal attempt is high and patients might become dependent.
+Long-term use of benzodiazepines is a bit tricky in anxiety patients as the risk of suicidal attempt is high and patients might become dependent.

 Alprazolam is used for the acute management of anxiety attacks with excellent efficacy.
 Lorazepam can be also used and is available in oral, intravenous and intramuscular formulations.
-Clonazepam has a longer half-life, hence a lower risk of dependence and can be used in patients with less urgent need for symptomatic relief.
+Clonazepam has a longer half-life, hence a lower risk of dependence and can be used in patients with a less urgent need for symptomatic relief.

 Chlordiazepoxide and oxazepam are very potent central nervous system inhibitors that act by increasing the levels of GABA in the limbic and reticular formation.
-They can be used for the acute and emergency management of severe anxiety attacks especially if the patient poses a risk to him or herself or to others.
+They can be used for the acute and emergency management of severe anxiety attacks, especially if the patient poses a risk to him or herself or to others.

 Long intermediate acting benzodiazepines

-|Long-acting (1—3 days)||Intermediate acting (10—20 hours)|
+|Long acting (1—3 days)||Intermediate acting (10—20 hours)|

-Recently, buspirone has undergone extensive preclinical and clinical testing as an adjunctive antianxiety drug for the acute management of panic attacks or anxiety symptoms.
+Recently, buspirone has undergone extensive pre-clinical and clinical testing as an adjunctive antianxiety drug for the acute management of panic attacks or anxiety symptoms.
 Buspirone showed excellent efficacy as adjunctive therapy and when used as monotherapy.
 The only drawback of using buspirone is that it needs up to 3 weeks for full efficacy, which might not be reasonable in an emergency.
 Buspirone has a lower risk of cognitive or psychomotor slowing compared to benzodiazepines.